LSierra1/infinity-projects/README.md

-# infinity-projects
+# Infinity Projects
-This repo is exclusive for projects in Python.
+This repository is exclusive for infinity school projects in Python.